Siftman/HyperHunt-GO-web-crawler/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a PR

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## ⚠️ Disclaimer

-Make sure to respect websites' robots.txt and crawling policies.
-This tool is for educational purposes only.
-Be nice to the servers you crawl!